 Brogan considered a moment.
 “How far is your projecting range?”

-“Not three hundred and fifty miles,” Lyra answered.
+“Not five hundred and fifty kilometers,” Lyra answered.

-“Then I think the others can handle this one.”
+“Then I think the others can handle this one alone.”

 Lyssa looked disappointed.
-“Just when I finally learned to hit something when I shoot.”
+“Just when I finally learn to hit something when I shoot.”
 She patted the gun on her hip.
-Working in dispatch, neither she nor Lyra wore enforcer blues, but she still worked for the AED and the enforcement was the only CORE profession that allowed weapon privileges.
+Working in dispatch, neither she nor Lyra wore enforcer blues, but she still worked for a division, and enforcement was the only CORE profession that allowed weapon privileges.

 Jaxon glanced at his iTeev secured to the sleeve of his enforcer uniform.
 The time on it read after five already.
 They needed to hurry.

 Eagle shouldered his bag.
-“We should go back to division to gather a little more firepower.
+“We should grab a little more firepower at division.
 Just in case.”
 As the weapons expert, he had access to everything, including weapons Jaxon didn’t want to know about.
 Eagle didn’t much like guns, but he loved explosions.